gbfrancisco/gbfrancisco.github.io/projects/haccsgiving.md

 ## And so it begins

+### The team

+Our team, called HACCsgiving, comrpised of 4 students currently enrolled in ICS 491: **[Me](https://github.com/gbfrancisco), [Calvan Liang](https://github.com/calvan-liang), [Micah Kim](https://github.com/kimmicah), [Kegan Flagg](https://github.com/LukewarmCoffee)** and an UH ICS graduate **[Christopher Na](https://github.com/chrisjna)**.

+### The challenge

+The event presented many challenges such as gamification of crowdsource indexing, COVID-19 chatbot, campus occupancy trends visualization and many more.
 The challenge which our team agreed to tackle was the **[Connections: Hawai‘i State Resource Directory](https://hacc.hawaii.gov/wp-content/uploads/2020/10/Challenge_2020_ResourceDirectory.pdf)** for the First Lady Dawn Amano-Ige.
 This challenge aims to provide an electronic repository of services, programs, resources as well as benefits for those in need.
 It should serve as a one-stop-shop directory of services which users can easily get referred to and gain access.

 ## A hand that helps